PiyushSingh8924/leetcode-solutions/README.md

 # 🚀 LeetCode Solutions

-This repository contains my solutions to LeetCode problems.
+This repository is where I’m documenting my journey of solving problems on LeetCode.

 ## 📌 About
-- Practicing DSA
-- Solving problems daily
+- I’m practicing Data Structures and Algorithms regularly
+- Trying to improve my problem-solving skills step by step
-- Using Python
+- Most solutions are written in Python

 ## 📈 Progress
-Updating regularly.

----
+I try to solve and upload problems consistently as I learn.